-Machine learning is used to describe a collection of computer algorithms that can learn and improve by gathering information while they are running.
-Because these algorithms need to discover patterns, they are built upon some data.
-Initially, the algorithm uses some “training data” to build an intuition of solving a specific problem through finding patterns.
-Once the algorithm passes the learning phase, it can use this knowledge to solve similar problems based on different datasets.
+Machine learning refers to a set of computer algorithms that improve and adapt by gathering information during operation.
+These algorithms rely on data to uncover patterns.
+Initially, the algorithm uses “training data” to develop an understanding of solving specific problems by identifying patterns.
+Once it completes the learning phase, it can apply this knowledge to tackle similar problems with different datasets.
+Understanding these concepts is a crucial part of the learning path to becoming a data scientist.

 Machine learning algorithms can be categorized into 4 categories: